resolritter/library/readme.md

 ## Have issued tokens for multiple devices

-Currently we have the single `access_token` field in the User entity which wouldn't scale well with multiple devices
+Currently we have the single `access_token` field in the User entity which wouldn't scale well with multiple devices.

 ## Uploading logs to the cloud

-Currently errors are logged to the file system, but not reported in any manner to some provider in the cloud
+Currently errors are logged to the file system, but not reported in any manner to some provider in the cloud.

 ## Other

 The following are self-explanatory

-- PostgreSQL setup has only been proven to work without password
+- PostgreSQL setup has only been proven to work without password.
-- Lacking CI Setup
+- Lacking CI Setup.
-- No API specification (e.g. Swagger)
+- No API specification (e.g. Swagger).
-- No verification of the user profile's payload as received from the backend
+- No verification of the user profile's payload as received from the backend.
-- Cached profile information in the front-end is never invalidated or degraded
+- Cached profile information in the front-end is never invalidated or degraded.